velluto/pressadvantage_api/README.md

 processed your order, the state will change to 'needs_content_approval_by_editors'

 NOTE:  We supply you the internal 'state' which is useful programatically, as well as a 'status' field which is a human friendly description of the status of a given release.

+If you want to get details of a release associated with your accounts, you can get it like this:

 ```
 Sending HTTP GET request to: https://app.pressadvantage.com/api/customers/releases/77.json?api_key=238416144f20b151d6d6f4710d2578453089fc81